 In 1918, the agency started the first instance of daylight saving time in the US to help conserve fuel and power during World War I. The idea was that shifting time to get more daylight hours would reduce the need for lighting.
 After the war’s conclusion, daylight saving time was abolished nationally, with some states continuing the practice.

-States are allowed to exempt themselves from daylight saving time but can’t set their schedules to permanent daylight saving time.
-As of 2022, Arizona and Hawaii are the only states to exempt themselves from daylight saving time.
+States are allowed to exempt themselves from daylight saving time but cannot set their schedules to it permanently.

 Keep up with the latest data and most popular content.